nikkijuk/lifegoals/README.md

       ),
       localizationsDelegates: AppLocalizations.localizationsDelegates,
       supportedLocales: AppLocalizations.supportedLocales,
-      routerConfig: _router,
+      routerConfig: router(),
     );
 ```

 #### add about page

 define new route
+- add "about" route
-- add "about" route which points to about page to router configuration
+- add router configuration which points to about page

 add counter page button to navigate using new route
-- add "i" icon to counter page to navigate to about page with context.go ("/about")
+- add "i" icon to counter page to navigate to about page with context.go (Routes.about)

 create about page component
 - add navigation back to counter